This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 - Replace Now: Indicates your battery has degraded considerably since you first purchased the computer.
 While the battery still works, you’ll likely notice a considerable difference in how long a full charge lasts.
 At this point, it’s time to think about buying a replacement battery.

 - Service Battery: If your battery status says ‘Service Battery,’ this lets you know there’s something wrong with your battery.
 You should replace the battery as soon as possible.
+Check our guide on Macbook pro battery replacement cost by MacBook Pro Slow.

 Step 3: Investigate The Battery Status